chris-clement/Makers-Goals/Week_1.md

 Feedback: Learnt to read the errors more thoroughly.
 The issue here was with the Gem file rather than the face of the code.

-- Read about the differences between attr reader, attr writer, attr accessor
+- Read about the differences between attr reader, attr writer, attr accessor. :white_check_mark:

 To be able to explain the differences to a peer.